Chr1sC0de/SQL-Notes/02-sql-basics.md

 SQL is the language used to issue commands to a database i.e. query.
 Allows us to:

 - Describe the shape of the data to be stored
-- Provide hints to the database engin about how data is to be accesses
+- Provide hints to the database engine about how data is to be accessed
 - Provides CRUD operations on our database:
   - Create
   - Read
   - Update
   - Delete

 ## Types of SQL Commands and Data Types